 For nearly a decade now, coconut oil has been touted as the answer for everything from boosting metabolism to fighting candida.
 While some of its claims hold up considerably better than others when it comes to ingesting it, coconut oil has become a mainstay in haircare, where it’s applied topically and proven to penetrate the hair shaft.
 There’s some pretty complex math and science about the exact extent to which coconut oil is absorbed into the hair, but the TLDR version is, simply, a lot.
+But there's a newer kid on the block by the name of MCT oil.

 Type of ingredient: Deep conditioner, moisturizer.